FergM/architecture/antipatterns.md

 * Bangalore is perhaps similar (heavy traffic and slow to get around the city)
     * However taxis are much cheaper relative to wealth
     * Areas of the city are somewhat self contained with amenities (less need to travel)

-Rule of Thumb:
-* Do people describe areas based on the tube stop?
-* Do tourists visualise the city according to a tube map?
-* Does car/bus dominate over train/rail for commuting?
-* Do travel times get 10x worse during rush hour?

-Antidote:
-* Metro system
-* Trams might also work although I'm not sure how good the existing Luas is